Oats/Oat Straw

 Also Known As: N/A

-Meridians: Spleen, Kidney, Heart, Chong and Ren
+Meridians: Spleen, Kidney, Heart, Chong, Ren

 Medicinal Uses: Heart health, lower blood pressure, lower cholesterol, balance hormones, stabilize mood swings, builds stamina, counter effects of stress and anxiety, insomnia, improves skin (including both chronic conditions and acute conditions such as sunburn or frostbite), eczema, depression, muscle spasms, libido, constipation, weight loss.

 Oats are an annual plant, planted in early Fall for late Summer harvest or Spring for early Autumn harvest.
 Oats are a domesticated cereal crop.
 The grass can grow to be 3 to 5 feet tall.
-Their long leaves have rounded sheaths at the base and a memberous ligule (small appendage where the leaf joins the stem.)
-Numerous branches bearing florets produce the caryopsis, or one-seeded fruit.
+Their long leaves have rounded sheaths at the base and a membranous ligule (small appendage where the leaf joins the stem.)
+Numerous branches bearing florets produce the caryopsis or one-seeded fruit.

 Oats grow in fields in temperate climates all over the world.
 They are native to Eurasia and Africa.
 All species have edible seeds.